WWWCourses/ProgressBG-JS-Advanced_React/README.md

-# ProgressBG-JS-Advanced_React
+# ProgressBG-JS-Advanced for React
-JavaScript-Advanced course at Progressbg Educational Centre
+JavaScript-Advanced for React Course at Progressbg Educational Centre